550: Introduction

 Daily readings: You will need to be able to follow the syllabus which is posted on this website.
 Units are numbered sequentially.
 Your next homework assignment will be the next unit on the syllabus after the one we just did.

-The syllabus includes a "question focus" with each reading assignment, designed to stimulate questions about the readings.
+Each reading assignment comes with a question or a "Question Focus" (QF).
+The QF is designed to stimulate you to ask your own questions about the readings.
 Active learners don't just sit down and read.
 They read to answer questions.
 Before you begin each reading assignment, take a moment to develop some questions to guide your reading.

-EXPECTATIONS: These are outlined on my Course Requirements page, which includes the History Department statementon .
+EXPECTATIONS: These are outlined on my Course Requirements page, which includes the History Department statement on plagiarism.
 Also:

 Writing: There will be two in-class essay exams, and one take-home, typed essay.